chrishengler/terraingen/docs/usage.md

 - White (255) represents the highest elevation

 These heightmaps can be used as input for 3D modeling software or further processed for game development.

+Other output types are planned for future, including specific output formats targetting games which allow for importing custom maps.